hashicorp/terraform-provider-azurerm/website/docs/d/oracledatabase_exadata_infrastructure.html.markdown

 * `lifecycle_details` - Additional information about the current lifecycle state.

-* `lifecycle_state` - CloudExadataInfrastructure lifecycle state.
+* `lifecycle_state` - Cloud Exadata Infrastructure lifecycle state.

-* `location` - The Azure Region where the Exadata Infrastructure exists.
+* `location` - The Azure Region where the Cloud Exadata Infrastructure exists.

 * `maintenance_window` - A `maintenance_window` block as defined below.